MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

 ### Windows Server Container

 The following exercise can be used to demonstrate the isolation of a Hyper-V container.
-In this exercise both a Windows Server and a Hyper-V container will be created.
+In this exercise both a Windows Server, and a Hyper-V container will be created.
 The running process on the container host will be examined and will show how the Windows Server container process is shared on the container host, however that the Hyper-V containers process is not.

 ```powershell
 PS C:\> get-process | where {$_.ProcessName -eq 'csrss'}